AWD vs 4WD — What's the Difference and Which Do You Need for the UAE Desert?

 AWD vs 4WD Off-Road: The Ultimate Guide for UAE Desert Adventures

-If you're new to desert driving, we strongly recommend starting with a structured off-road course before heading out independently.
+If you're new to desert driving, start with a structured off-road course before going solo.

 What Is AWD and How Does It Work?